clbarrell/outofthebarrell/content/posts/2019-09-01-figuring-out-product-management-1.md

 ## Types of PMs

 A big realisation when in PM is the variation of the work we do.
 Even at Culture Amp.
 I started trying to work out what kinds of behaviours, systems and processes I should be copying to get quickly up to speed.
-Unfortunately all I found out is that everyone does it differently and everyone has a different focus.
+Unfortunately all I found out is that everyone does it differently and with a different focus.

 There are PMs that only play in the discovery, research, and validation playgrounds.
-While others spend most of their time managing the delivery of work.
-Throw in the consideration of the product lifecycle and you can see how a PM with a brand new product will have a different week compared to a PM with a stable, mature product.
+While others spend most of their time managing the delivery of work with a deep backlog.
+Throw in the consideration of the product lifecycle and you can see how a PM with a brand new product will have a different week compared to a PM with a more mature or complex product.

 PMs also come from very different backgrounds and often end up relying on their unique skills, which shapes the work they do.
 For example, an ex-designer does more hands-on designs and iterations themselves.
 Whilst I plan more of my own research and use more of my domain expertise to make faster decisions or prioritise certain approaches.

 ## Just in time learning

 PM is a huge field  and as above each PM can do a vastly different activities.
 Because of this, it's a daunting prospect to try to learn PM.
 That's exactly what I thought I had to do when I first joined product as a slashie (PM / People Science)[^3].
-[^3]: 'Slashie' is now an established term at Culture Amp I first joined some webinars and did an online course but I experienced the same learning lacklustre I've experienced my whole life.
+[^3]: 'Slashie' is now an established term at Culture Amp for a PM that is half-PM and half something else.
+I first joined some webinars and did an online course but I experienced the same learning lacklustre I've experienced my whole life.
 90% of the content just isn't immediately relevant or applicable to me right now.
 They would cover the product lifecycle for example, going into techniques to employ at each stage.
 But let's be real.

 No one is actually working on a product that's simultaneously at all four stages!
 So unless you're preparing for an exam, what's the point of going deep on all simultaneously?